 Set of 3 unique super luxury Rolls-Royce for Chinese tycoons

-Luxury car manufacturer Rolls-Royce has just launched three unique Bespoke models, inspired by ancient mural art at the Dunhuang caves (China).
+Luxury car manufacturer Rolls-Royce has just launched three unique Bespoke models, inspired by ancient mural art at Dunhuang caves (China).

 Báo Khoa học và Đời sống•27/07/2025

 Apparently, these “cross-cultural artistic expressions” are commissioned through Rolls-Royce’s “private office” in Shanghai, which is “an invitation-only space where the brand welcomes clients who wish to commission highly complex and deeply personal cars.”
 These three unique art cars are the Rolls-Royce Phantom VIII, Black Badge Cullinan Series II and the all-new high-performance electric vehicle Black Badge Spectre.
-“Inspired by their colours, shapes and symbols, we have reinterpreted these themes through hand-painted details and carefully selected Bespoke features – a meaningful tribute that reflects Rolls-Royce’s creative dialogue with China in a youthful and contemporary way,” explains the Rolls-Royce designer.
+“Inspired by their colours, shapes and symbols, we have reinterpreted these themes through hand-painted details and carefully curated Bespoke features – a meaningful tribute that reflects Rolls-Royce’s creative dialogue with China in a youthful and contemporary way,” explains a Rolls-Royce designer.

-So it’s no surprise that all three models feature a new Bespoke exterior colour exclusively for Private Office Shanghai customers.
+So it’s no surprise that all three models feature new Bespoke exterior colours exclusively for Private Office Shanghai customers.
 Each piece is inspired by local landscapes, art and cultural motifs, but shares a common theme – Soul of Silk.
-This artwork was created by Feng as a way to combine the Soul of the Flute with Chinese royal silk, and the most detailed renderings are found in the Gallery’s hand-painted artwork on the Phantom VIII.
-The latter is also finished in a two-tone color – a combination of Ningye Purple, “a color inspired by the deep purple skies above distant sections of the Great Wall of China.
-The car's details are named after a poetic description of the colour in a Tang Dynasty poem from 800 AD."
+This artwork was created by Feng as a way to combine Soul of the Flute with Chinese royal silk, and the most detailed renderings are found in the Gallery's hand-painted artwork on Phantom VIII.
+The latter is also finished in a two-tone color – a combination of Ningye Purple, "a color inspired by the deep purple skies above distant sections of the Great Wall of China.
+The car's details are named after a poetic description of the color in a Tang Dynasty poem from 800 AD."
 The upper body is finished in British White, and the Silken Spirit emblem appears on the C-pillar in Ningye Purple.
-Alongside the hand-painted Bespoke Gallery artwork, the interior features black and Cashmere Grey leather upholstery, Piano Black and Cashmere Grey Canadel wood panelling, Silken Spirit inlays on stainless steel and a Bespoke Starlight headliner with 1,344 hand-fitted fibre-optic ‘stars’ and 192 ‘shooting stars’.
+Alongside the hand-painted Bespoke Gallery artwork, the interior features black and Cashmere Grey leather upholstery, Piano Black and Cashmere Grey Canadel wood panelling, Silken Spirit inlays on stainless steel, and a Bespoke Starlight headliner with 1,344 hand-fitted fibre-optic 'stars' and 192 'shooting stars'.

 Video : Rolls-Royce honors Chinese cave art with a trio of unique Bespoke cars.